The Ionising Radiation Regulations last saw a change in 1999, where IRR85 was reviewed and updated to ensure a development to radiological protection.

 - Dose records will no longer be retained for 50 years, with a reduction to retention for only 30 years.

 How can I prepare for the change?

-To accommodate the updates to IRR99 and ensure you are fully compliant under the forthcoming IRR17, you must submit notification, registration or consent applications by 6 February 2018.
+To accommodate the updates to IRR99 and ensure you are fully compliant under IRR17, you must have submitted notification, registration or consent applications by 6 February 2018.

 Before commencing a new activity involving ionising radiation, where no risk assessment has previously been made by the employer, a suitable and sufficient risk assessment must be conducted to identify the risk to employees.
 From which, necessary measures to restrict radiation exposure must be implemented.

 Work with ionising radiation can only be conducted following identification of all hazards that have potential to cause radiation accident, as well as evaluation to the magnitude of risks to employees.

 To further restrict exposure to ionising radiation, all employers must take responsibility to train employees, providing information, instruction and necessary equipment to take all reasonable and practical steps to reduce radiation risk.